laprej/laprej-www/courses/rpi-csci-2500-2016-spring.md

 assignments/homeworks are graded on a per-problems basis.
 Typically 5 problems will be given and each is worth 20 points.

-\section{Academic Integrity}
+### Academic Integrity

-{\bf While I strongly encourage you to form study groups and work together in learning this material, the course project, homeworks and programming assignments are to be done individually unless otherwise noted by the assignment/project specification.
+While I strongly encourage you to form study groups and work together in learning this material, the course project, homeworks and programming assignments are to be done individually unless otherwise noted by the assignment/project specification.
 What this means is that